tiagolr/gate12/README.md

 GATE-12 is an open-source and cross-platform envelope generator for gate/volume control inspired by plugins like GrossBeat and ShaperBox.
 It is a port of [GATE-1](https://github.com/tiagolr/gate1) to _JUCE_ framework which in turn is a port of [GATE-1 JSFX](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#gate-1) for the Reaper DAW.

-The reason for this port is mainly to support Linux and macOS, the previous version was built using on custom version of iPlug2 which made the development difficult.
-This version aims to support all major OS and to simplify the tooling and build processes, it may also include new features.

 <div align="center">

 ![Screenshot](./doc/gate12.png)